Meshal Al-Mutairi (footballer, born 1999)

-Meshal Al-Mutairi (مشعل المطيري; born 25 March 1999) is a Saudi Arabian professional footballer who plays as a winger for Saudi Pro League club Abha.
+Meshal Al-Mutairi (مشعل المطيري; born 25 March 1999) is a Saudi Arabian professional footballer who plays as a winger for Saudi Pro League Al-Ahli.

 Career

 Al-Mutairi began his career in the youth setups of Al-Ansar.
 On 17 July 2019, Al-Mutairi signed his first professional contract with the club.
 On 31 July 2022, Al-Mutairi joined derby rivals Ohod on a free transfer.
 On 21 June 2023, Al-Mutairi joined Pro League side Abha on a two-year deal.
 On 16 September 2023, Al-Mutairi made his debut for Abha in the 3–1 defeat to Al-Ettifaq.
 He came off the bench replacing Abdulelah Al-Shammeri in the 83rd minute.